Skip to content

 Once configured, you can ask Claude Desktop / Cursor to use Engramia tools directly:

-"Use brain_metrics to show current memory statistics"
+"Use engramia_metrics to show current memory statistics"

 The MCP tools accept the same parameters as the Python API — see API Reference for details.